DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
-I</p> meet this outcome by using external tools and libraries, in my case  **\`passlib\`** , for password hashing which exhibits my knowledge and understanding of how to utilize third-party tools.
+I meet this outcome by using external tools and libraries, in my case  \`passlib\` , for password hashing which exhibits my knowledge and understanding of how to utilize third-party tools.
 I highlight my strong abilities utilizing MongoDB by creating a collection for storing new user data.
 I enhanced functionality by adding button components for **\`Login\`** and **\`Register\`**, further expanding my dashboard.
 The logic for my new components provides a deeper understanding of application behavior and user interactions.
-I demonstrate good coding practices by using separate authentication-related functions in **\`auth.py\`**.
+I demonstrate good coding practices by using separate authentication-related functions in \`auth.py\`.
 I showcase problem-solving skills by preventing duplicate usernames during registration.

 <p style="text-indent: 55px;">